 Radiology is divided into two categories – diagnostic radiology and interventional radiology.

-As the name suggests, diagnostic radiology uses non invasive group of methods that utilize non invasive techniques to identify and monitor certain diseases.
+As the name suggests, diagnostic radiology uses the non-invasive group of methods that utilize non-invasive techniques to identify and monitor certain diseases.
 It uses radiations at a level that has been determined as safe to create detailed anatomical images.
 It is used to identify a wide range of problems such as broken bones, heart conditions, blood clots and gastrointestinal disorders etc.

 If you are undergoing any current treatment, then diagnostic radiology can be used to see how your body is responding to that treatment.
 Some of the common machines used in radiology are –